 Understanding the risk factors and who is most susceptible to influenza can help individuals take proactive measures to prevent infection and seek prompt medical care if symptoms develop.

-Most people with the flu recover on their own, but influenza can sometimes lead to dangerous, severe, and potentially life-threatening complications.
+Most people with the flu recover on their own; however, influenza can sometimes lead to severe, and potentially life-threatening complications.
 These may include:

-Preventing influenza is essential for maintaining health, and there are several effective strategies to reduce the risk of infection.
+Preventing influenza is crucial for maintaining good health, and several effective strategies are available to reduce the risk of infection.
 These include:

 Diagnosing influenza typically involves a combination of clinical evaluation and laboratory testing.
 The diagnostic tests include: